If you’ve been injured in a car accident and want to self-treat with heat, check out this article before you exacerbate your injury.

 If you want to numb pain fast and most effectively, invest in a gel pack and have it frozen and ready inside your freezer.
 If you are desperate and are nowhere near a frozen gel pack, grab some frozen peas and mold the pack with maximum contact to your skin.

-Heat Is Sweet
+Heat Is Sweet for Pain and Stiffness

 Heat is best used for the stiffness of joints, to relieve muscle spasm and chronic pain, such as chronic neck or back pain, it helps increase blood flow during the repair stage of an injury.
 Greater blood flow means more oxygen and nutrients to your cells along with the removal of waste materials.